Varshitha5117/Tech_Kart/README.md

 Visit the app
 Open your browser and go to http://127.0.0.1:8000/

-✅ Features Implemented So Far
+✅ Features Implemented So Far are
 Home page displaying products

 Add to cart button on product pages